 d.
 Assess indirect cost to the School Nutrition Program in a manner that promotes the program's financial solvency and is consistent with G.S.
-115C-450 such that indirect cost shall not be assessed unless the program has a minimum of two month's operating balance as defined by the statute; document the LEA's methodology for assessing indirect cost by completing an annual Indirect Cost Letter of Intent; where allowable, assess indirect cost at a rate that does not exceed eight percent (8%) as established in G.S.
+115C-450 such that indirect cost shall not be assessed unless the program has a minimum of two month's operating balance as defined by the statute; document the LEA's methodology for assessing indirect cost by completing an annual Indirect Cost Letter; where allowable, assess indirect cost at a rate that does not exceed eight percent (8%) as established in G.S.
 115C-450, and apply the rate to salaries/benefits, supplies and travel directly attributable to the School Nutrition Program and to no other cost objectives; assess the impact on program sustainability when assessing indirect cost to the school nutrition program.

 e.
-Comply with the requirements of the 7 CFR 210.21, 7 CFR 225.17 Summer Food Service Program and subsequent USDA Policy Memoranda regarding procurement in the practices specific to the breakfast, lunch and after school snack programs; comply with overall procurement practices as prescribed in 2 CFR 200.317-326 including all appendices; subpart D and USDA implementing regulations 2 CFR part 400 and part 415, as applicable, concerning the procurement of supplies, food, equipment and other services with Program funds; comply with State procurement practices where indicated; ensure food, supplies, equipment, consulting services, chemicals, maintenance, technology, equipment, bank services and all other goods and services, procured with

-School Nutrition funds, are competitively procured and such procurements are conducted in a manner that ensures free and open competition; abide with the Buy American provision by clearly addressing the provision in applicable solicitations and contract language and by purchasing domestic agricultural products to the extent practicable and by approving all non-domestic foods in advance, should foods of nondomestic origin be used as a result of cost, availability or other factors considered under the provision; obtain prior approval from the School Nutrition Services Section for all capital expenditures for special purpose equipment with a unit cost of \$5,000 or more; acknowledge that failure to procure all goods and services in accordance with Federal regulations constitutes an unallowable use of School Nutrition funds and makes the entire procurement amount that was conducted using Federal School Nutrition funds subject to reclaim by the State Agency; comply with 7 CFR 220.16 and subsequent Federal and State guidance pertaining to the procurement of a Food Service Management Company (FSMC) should the local Board of Education choose to outsource the nonprofit School Nutrition Program to a for-profit management company; agrees failure to comply with the Federal regulations and Federal/State guidance when procuring the services of a FSMC will result in the withholding of Federal School Nutrition funds and may lead to termination from the program(s); agrees to maintain a local Board-approved Procurement Plan to direct all purchasing activities within the School Nutrition Programs under the purview of the School Food Authority.
+Comply with the requirements of the 7 CFR 210.21, 7 CFR 225.17 Summer Food Service Program and subsequent USDA Policy Memoranda regarding procurement in the practices specific to the breakfast, lunch and after school snack programs; comply with overall procurement practices as prescribed in 2 CFR 200.317-326 including all appendices; subpart D and USDA implementing regulations 2 CFR part 400 and part 415, as applicable, concerning the procurement of supplies, food, equipment and other services with Program funds; comply with State procurement practices where indicated; ensure food, supplies, equipment, consulting services, chemicals, maintenance, technology, equipment, bank services and all other goods and services, procured with School Nutrition funds, are competitively procured and such procurements are conducted in a manner that ensures free and open competition; abide with the Buy American provision by clearly addressing the requirements of the provision in applicable solicitations and contract language and by purchasing domestic agricultural commodities or products as outlined in the Child Nutrition Program Integrity Final Rule to maintain a 10% cap on all non-domestic purchases unless an accommodation for school year 2025-2026 has been granted and by approving all non-domestic foods in writing, in advance, should foods of non-domestic origin be used as a result of cost, availability or other factors considered under the provision; obtain prior approval from the Office of School Nutrition for all capital expenditures for special purpose equipment with a unit cost of \$10,000 or more or the SFA fixed asset threshold, whichever is less; acknowledge that failure to procure all goods and services in accordance with Federal regulations constitutes an unallowable use of School Nutrition funds and makes the entire procurement amount that was conducted using Federal School Nutrition funds subject to reclaim by the State Agency; comply with 7 CFR 220.16 and subsequent Federal and State guidance pertaining to the procurement of a Food Service Management Company (FSMC) should the local Board of Education choose to outsource the nonprofit School Nutrition Program to a for-profit management company; agrees failure to comply with the Federal regulations and Federal/State guidance when procuring the services of a FSMC will result in the withholding of Federal School Nutrition funds and may lead to termination from the program(s).